andycranston/serialmenu/README.md

 minicom -D %d -b %b
 ```

 The command line arguments are not the actual values used.
-Whenever a %d is encountered itis changed to the
+Whenever a %d is encountered it is changed to the
 device name of the serial port and whenever a %b is encountered it is changed to the baud rate/speed to
 use when connecting.